-- Conduct a survey with friends as preparation to write a newspaper article. - Complete the writing planner for newspaper article. - Edit, review and write article in neatly.
+Conducts a survey with friends as preparation to write a newspaper article.

+- Completes the writing planner for newspaper article. - Edits, reviews and writes article in neatly.

-103 What a dictionary tells us 82
+(103) What a dictionary tells us 82

-Identify the conventions in a dictionary such as guide words, entry words, different definitions and parts of speech.
+Identifies the conventions in a dictionary such as guide words, entry words, different definitions and parts of speech.